Sega G80

 Space Odyssey was the first game to use the G80 system, followed by Space Fury[2].

 For a while, Sega believed the "Convert-a-Game" concept was the future.
-David Rosen predicted that improvements in microprocessor technology would mean players would be constantly seeking new experiences, and as a result, arcade operators would have to keep changing their lineup of games - a business strategy that would not be economically viable if entirely new systems had to be purchased from manufacturers (who in turn relied on these new sales to stay in business)[6].
-However, despite advocating its benefits, Sega continued to release big games such as Pengo and Zaxxon using their own, bespoke hardware, and would release their last G80 game in 1983.
+David Rosen predicted that improvements in microprocessor technology would mean players would be constantly seeking new experiences, and as a result, arcade operators would have to keep changing their lineup of games; a business strategy that would not be economically viable if entirely new systems had to be purchased from manufacturers (who in turn relied on these new sales to stay in business)[6].

-While Sega's analysis was correct, the G80 system was not adopted as an industry standard (partly because Sega was not interested in marketing it as such), and the technology was soon rendered obsolete.
-Genuine arcade standards would arrive in the years which followed - the JAMMA specifications from 1985/1986 are built around the same idea of swappable arcade PCBs, but do not tie developers down to specific hardware (it is mainly the input and output connectors that are standardised instead, meaning the large cabinets could stay in place).
-However, the idea of "swappable games" never went away - the reuse of hardware became necessary for arcade companies to survive, particularly when home consoles became the dominant form of playing video games in the 1990s.
+In hindsight, Sega's analysis was correct, but its solution came to the market too early.
+Genuine arcade standards would arrive in the years which followed; the JAMMA specifications from 1985/1986 are built around the same idea of swappable arcade PCBs, but do not tie developers down to specific hardware (it is mainly the input and output connectors that are standardised instead, meaning the large cabinets could stay in place).
+The idea of "swappable games" never went away; ten years later, the reuse of hardware would become necessary for arcade companies to survive, particularly when home consoles became the dominant form of playing video games.

 Sega was not the first company to try and produce a reusable arcade system.
 In 1980, Data East released the DECO Cassette System which would load games from compact cassette, however this system was prone to failure due to the mechanical nature of the system (and the potential for tapes to be demagentised).